Ganderbal district: Sub Districts

-It is further divided into nine CD blocks: Ganderbal, Wakoora, Lar, Kangan, Gund, Shearpathri, Phaag, Manigam and Batwina.
+It is further divided into nine CD blocks: Ganderbal, Wakura, Lar, Kangan, Gund, Sherpathri, Phaag, Manigam and Batwina.
 Each block consists of a number of panchayats.
 Ganderbal District has 2 assembly constituencies: Kangan and Ganderbal.

 Demographics

 At the time of the 2011 census, 68.92% of the population spoke Kashmiri, 20.21% Gojri, 3.49% Pashto, 2.61% Pahari and 1.31% Hindi as their first language.
 Balti and Shina are also spoken by small populations in the high mountains.

-Climate

-Ganderbal district possesses all the typical characteristics of the climate of Kashmir Valley as a whole.
-In the heat of July, the breeze of the Sindh River is a welcome relief.
-Sir Walter Lawrence writes in his book The Valley of Kashmir that in latitude, Kashmir corresponds with Peshawar, Baghdad and Damascus in Asia: with Fez in Morocco: and South Carolina in America, but it presents none of the characteristics of those countries.
-People have linked the climate of Kashmir to that of Switzerland until the end of May, and of Southern France in July and August.
-But it is impossible to speak of Kashmir as possessing any one climate or group of characteristics.
-Every hundred feet of elevation brings some new phase of climate and of vegetation.

 Tourism

 The Ganderbal district is located in valley of the Sindh River, also known as Nallah Sindh.
 It is rich in landscape and is often called the District of Lakes, as it possesses the highest number of lakes in the state of Jammu and Kashmir.